ibm-cloud-docs/mqcloud/mqoc_create_qm.md

 # Creating a queue manager
 {: #mqoc_create_qm}

-A guide to creating a new queue manager.
+You can quickly and easily create a new queue manager in MQ on IBM Cloud.
 {:shortdesc}

 In this task, you do the following: